fennifith/Asciimg/README.md

-Asciimg is a command line tool that displays images in ASCII.
+Asciimg (pronounced _ask-ee-em_) is a command line tool that displays images in ASCII.

 ## Installation